 - Rapid naming requires the child to look at familiar objects, letters, or numbers and name them quickly.

-- Working memory is the mental ability to temporarily store and manipulate information.
+- Working memory is the mental ability to store and manipulate information temporarily.

 The clinician collates and interprets all of this information to determine whether learning disabilities exist.
-The results of the assessment will also be used to give recommendations regarding the nature and extent of the educational interventions the child will need to overcome significant challenges.
+The assessment results will also be used to give recommendations regarding the nature and extent of the educational interventions the child will need to overcome significant challenges.

 What is the difference between dyslexia screening and dyslexia testing?